Image

 • Premature Birth: Medical issues like premature birth or low birth weight are often related to oral illnesses like periodontitis (inflammation of the gums caused by bacterial infection.)

-• Endiocarditis: Endocardium is the inner lining of your heart.
+• Endocarditis: Endocardium is the inner lining of your heart.
 An infection in this area is known as endocarditis.
-It occurs when germs from other parts of the body, such as the mouth, spread through the bloodstream and attach the damaged areas of the heart!
+It occurs when germs from other parts of the body, such as the mouth, spread through the bloodstream and attach to the damaged areas of the heart!

 • Heart diseases: Research suggests that certain cardiovascular problems could be related to oral infections.